 It is a three-credit-hour course.

-There are several different kinds of dashes that differ in length and use.
+There are several kinds of dashes that differ in length and use.

 The anticipated result of this effort—and it is already proving to be correct—is that local students who take these courses will be in a stronger position to find meaningful employment.

-Use the em dash to give emphasis or explanation (6.83).
+Use the em dash to give emphasis or explanation (Chicago 6.85).

-MTC missionaries consume 167,000 gallons of milk—the entire production of a three-hundred-cow dairy.
+MTC missionaries consume 167,000 gallons of milk annually—the entire production of a 300-cow dairy.

-En dash (–) Use the en dash to connect continuing, or inclusive, date, time, or reference numbers unless the words from or between precede the first element in the pair (Chicago 6.78).
+En dash (–) Use the en dash to connect continuing or inclusive date, time, or reference numbers unless the word from or between precedes the first element in the pair (Chicago 6.78).

 10 a.m.–5 p.m.